Soft pumpkin spice cookies topped with a swirl of sweet and tangy cheesecake frosting and a dusting of cinnamon. Is there a better way to start fall?!

 How to make your own pumpkin puree

-I recommend choosing a sweeter variety of pumpkin as this is the pumpkin flavour your cookies will take on.
-I used a kent/japanese which tends to be sweeter than other varieties.
+I recommend choosing a sweeter variety of pumpkin as this is the pumpkin flavor your cookies will take on.
+I used a kent/Japanese which tends to be sweeter than other varieties.

 To make the puree, peel the pumpkin and cut it into 3cm cubes.
 Place it in a steamer until cooked through, or microwave in a heatproof bowl and covered with cling wrap.
 Once tender mash into a smooth puree.